 - sea salt and cracked black pepper to taste

 - Soak the split peas in warm filtered water, sea salt and yoghurt for 6-8 hrs then rinse well.

 - Heat oil on medium heat in a large pot and saute onion for a few minutes until the soften up

 - Add garlic, carrot, celery and potato and sweat with the lid on for 5 minutes

-- Pop in ham hock, chicken stock, water, bay leaf, sea salt and pepper and bring to boil
+- Pop in ham hock, chicken stock, water, split peas, bay leaf, sea salt and pepper and bring to boil

 - Turn heat down, cover and simmer for around 2 hours or until peas are cooked and soup has thickened.

 - Using tongs, remove hock and remove skin and fat and chop up the ham to use to top the soup.